zth/rescript-relay/reason-relay-documentation/docs/custom-scalars.md

     // By instead setting a _module name_ (denoted by the fact that
     // Datetime in Utils.Datetime is capitalized, meaning it's a module
-    // and not a type), ReasonRelay will automatically convert your
+    // and not a type), RescriptRelay will automatically convert your
     // value for you at runtime.
 We'll expand on this below.
     Datetime: "Utils.Datetime",
   },